robots4life/workshop-001-svelte-demo/README.md

 <a href="http://localhost:5173/contact" target="_blank">http://localhost:5173/contact</a>

+Checkout the next branch to continue.

+**`git checkout 014-handle-forms-with-sveltekit`**

 ## 9.0 Handle Forms with SvelteKit

-**`git checkout 014-handle-forms-with-sveltekit`**

 Let's have a look at how you can deal with forms in SvelteKit.